bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 3. _MeshMapping_showCheckerboard_ draws a simple checkerboard to test the accuracy of your mesh mapping file.
 4. _MeshMapping_correctPositions_ can be used to interactively adjust indiviudal points in your mesh mapping file.

+The final output is a .csv with 5 columns (no headers): (pos_X, pos_Y, norm_Az, norm_El, intensity).

+where pos_X and pos_Y are normalised screen positions of each cooordinate, norm_Az and normEl are normalized azimuth and elevation co-ordinates of each position and intensity is desired intensity values for each co-ordinate (generally a column of 1's).

 You can download the workflows from [here](https://github.com/bonvision/examples/tree/master/ScreenCalibration/MeshMapping).

 ---